 For those who have little time to spend researching and opening savings accounts for their working capital, the Octopus Cash platform could help and is even better value, but once again there is a pay-off for the simplicity.
 But by opting for this solution, your business will be earning far more than with your business current account provider.
 In fact, at the moment, there is no difference in rate between individual and business savings via Octopus Cash.

-So, once again there are four providers offering 12 month fixed rate bonds and on a balance of £340,000, the Octopus Cash 12 month business bond will currently produce a return of 1.56%, or £5,329 in interest.
+So, once again there are four providers offering 12 month fixed rate bonds and on a balance of £340,000, the Octopus Cash 12 month business bond will currently produce a return of just over 1.51%, or £5,140 in interest.

-On the open market, by opening and funding four 12 month bonds, the return could currently be up to 2.04% - or £6,928.
-So £1,598 more – but once again, in order to earn this extra interest you will need to open and fund four different savings accounts with four different providers.
+On the open market, by opening and funding four 12 month bonds, the return could currently be up to 2.11% - or £7,157.
+So £2,017 more – but once again, in order to earn this extra interest you will need to open and fund four different savings accounts with four different providers - an even more onerous task for a business.

 Charities and trusts can also open accounts on the Octopus platform – contact us for more information or take a look at the Octopus Cash website.